Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts: Delay Time Distributions

-Neither $\alpha$ or $\tmin$ are strongly correlated with $\tmax$, though for $\tmax \lesssim 30~\mathrm{Gyr}$, decreasing the value of $\tmax$ leads to slightly more support for smaller values of $\tmin$ and larger values of $\alpha$ (i.e., shallower power-law slopes).
+Neither $\alpha$ nor $\tmin$ are strongly correlated with $\tmax$, though for $\tmax \lesssim 30~\mathrm{Gyr}$, decreasing the value of $\tmax$ leads to slightly more support for smaller values of $\tmin$ and larger values of $\alpha$ (i.e., shallower power-law slopes).
 The posterior distribution for $\tmax$ peaks at \TmaxExtendedPeakApproximate, and the upper limit for $\tmax$ rails against the upper bound of our prior.
 Thus, we cannot make meaningful statements for the upper limit of $\tmax$, which translates to a lack of constraints on the maximum orbital separation of compact object binary systems containing a neutron star at formation.
 Posterior support for values below $\tmax \sim 10~\mathrm{Gyr}$ drops precipitously; using all host galaxies, we constrain $\tmax > \AllSamplesTmaxFirstPercentile$ at 99\% credibility.
 This constraint is driven by the systems in our population associated with quiescent host galaxies and old stellar populations.

 In Figure~\ref{fig:DTD_draws}, we show \acp{DTD} constructed from our posterior distributions, as well as \acp{DTD} using fiducial values for comparison.
 As described above, we find a preference for minimum delay times of $\tmin \sim 150~\mathrm{Myr}$ and power-law slopes of $\alpha \sim -1.5$.
-These constraints can help inform binary evolution modeling of \ac{BNS} progenitors, as slopes with $\alpha < -1$ may be indicative of hardening phases in the evolution of the progenitor such as mass transfer or common envelope phases~\citep{Belczynski2018}, and larger minimum delay times hint at proposed fast-merging \ac{BNS} channels (e.g., the Case BB mass transfer scenario where the progenitor of the second-born neutron star proceeds through a second mass transfer episode as an evolved naked helium star, see \citealt{Dewi2002,Ivanova2003}) may operate inefficiently.
+These constraints can help inform binary evolution modeling of \ac{BNS} progenitors, as slopes with $\alpha < -1$ may be indicative of hardening phases in the evolution of the progenitor such as mass transfer or common envelope phases~\citep{Belczynski2018}, and larger minimum delay times hint at proposed fast-merging \ac{BNS} channels (e.g., a Case BB common envelope scenario, in which the progenitor of the second-born neutron star proceeds through a second (unstable) mass transfer episode as an evolved naked helium star; see \citealt{Dewi2002,Ivanova2003}) may operate inefficiently.